Home » 7. i 9. semestar : KNJIŽEVNI KOLEGIJI

 Enrollment requirements: enrollment in Semester 1 and/or 3

-Course description: The course offers a historical survey of OE, ME and ModE texts that appropriate fantasy or the supernatural for various reasons.
+Course description: The course offers a historical survey of OE, ME and ModE texts till the late 19th century that appropriate fantasy or the supernatural for various reasons.
 Each text is discussed in the framework of its socio-historical context to reflect, albeit tentatively, the implied listener/reader.
 Some literary works are analyzed alongside their cinematic adaptations.
-Theoretical underpinnings of the fantastic include discussions about mimesis, the rhetoric of the real and unreal, terminological muddy waters (fantasy/the fantastic/Fantasy), and the notion of impulse, mode and genre.
+Theoretical underpinnings of the fantastic include discussing mimesis, the rhetoric of the real and unreal, terminological muddy waters (fantasy/the fantastic/Fantasy), and the notion of impulse, mode and genre.

-Objectives: Awakening students’ awareness of the existence of fantasy from the very beginnings of English literature; detecting the shifts in the function of the fantastic in literature and culture; clearer understanding of the theoretical postulates of the fantastic, introduced in the 20th century.
+Objectives: Awakening students’ awareness of the existence of fantasy from the very beginnings of English literature; detecting the shifts in the function of the fantastic in literature and culture; clearer understanding of theoretical underpinnings of the fantastic.

 Course requirements:The final grade is based on continuous assessment which includes regular attendance (max.
-4 unattended classes), preparation for and participation in discussions, and writing and timely submission of a series of short written assignments (c.
-1000 words per assignment).
-Assignments are written after the end of each topical unit.
+4 unattended classes), preparation for and participation in discussions, and writing and timely submission of seven short written assignments.
+Each assignment comes with guidelines, prescribed length (c.
+800-1500 words) and deadline.
 Students must receive a minimum passing grade for reach written assignment to successfully pass the course.
 Plagiarizing detected in a single written assignment will lead to failing of the course.

 Week by week schedule